iblazhko/containers-demo/README.md

 docker run --name containersdemo-mongo -d mongo:latest
 ```

-Note that MongoDb .NET driver is compatible with `netstandard1.5` or higher.
+Note that MongoDB .NET driver is compatible with `netstandard1.5` or higher.
 Check `TargetFramework` in project files to make sure that they
 meet this requirement: